 In the food processor, with a metal blade, this time I put:

-I gave them a quick whiz in the food processor.
-Then I placed the dough in a large metal bowl to rise.
-The dough itself was extremely moist and loose.
-I laid the protective plastic-wrap across the top of the bowl, letting it lay inside the bowl close to the dough.
+I gave these a quick whiz in the food processor, and then placed the dough in a large metal bowl to rise.
+I laid the protective plastic-wrap across the top of the bowl, letting it rest inside the bowl close to the dough.

 This time I: